pawanpoudel/SignificantlyChanged/README.md

 SignificantlyChanged
 ====================

-Sample app for demonstrating how to test significant location changed notifications on iOS
+Sample app for demonstrating how to test [significant location changes](http://goo.gl/M3vSU0) on iOS.